 Make your Oscar Scherer State Park campground reservations here.

 The campground sites are near Lake Osprey and run along South Creek.
-US Gulf Coast Travel note: Two campsites are tent only and they are on Loop F.
+McCool Travel note: Two campsites are tent only and they are on Loop F.

 Find a great Oscar Scherer State Park campground map here.